 Eligibility.
 Persons eligible to participate in the Amended Plan are employees, officers, directors, consultants and advisors of Alnylam as selected from time to time by the compensation committee in its discretion.
-As of February 28, 2019, 1,094 individuals are currently eligible to participate in the Amended Plan, which includes six executive officers, 1,069 employees who are not executive officers, nine non-employee/director members of our scientific advisory board and ten non-employee directors.
+As of February 29, 2020, 1,400 individuals are currently eligible to participate in the Amended Plan, which includes six executive officers, 1,385 employees who are not executive officers, five non-employee/director members of our scientific advisory board, ten non-employee directors and no consultants.